 It would be a shame if you have been to Bulgaria without taking one of the best day trips from Sofia, which would take you to the iconic Rila Monastery.
 Not only is the Rila Monastery the largest monastery in the country, but it has also been designated as one of the UNESCO World Heritage Sites.
 Founded during the 10th century by St Ivan of Rila, the religious complex is absolutely massive and is home to more than 60 monks.
 It is impossible not to be impressed by the colorful arches, the carefully carved wooden details and the stunningly beautiful frescoes inside the church.

 Situated in the outskirts of the Bulgarian capital, Boyana Church is one of the best places near Sofia.
 Compared to the other Sofia day trips, Boyana Church is just a 10 km drive from the city center and could be easily reached via public transport.
 Quietly nestled in the foothills of Vitosha Mountain, Boyana Church has an incredible history, which dates as far back as the 10th century.
 While the outside structure is quite fascinating with its different wings constructed throughout the years, it is the beauty of the frescoes inside that will blow your mind.
-Before you head back to the hustle and bustle of the city, you might want to take the one-hour moderate hike from Boyana Church to the 25-meter tall Boyana Waterfall and fully immerse yourselves into the peace and quiet of Vitosha Mountain.
+Before you head back to the hustle and bustle of the city, you might want to take the one-hour moderate hike from Boyana Church to the 25-meter tall Boyana Waterfall and fully immerse yourselves in the peace and quiet of Vitosha Mountain.

 Royal Palace “Vrana”